smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   These will need to use a suitable projection within bounds and also be translated to the desired place. i.e. using proj4 in Node.

-* Fix zoomlevel miss-set from config file (defaults are wrong)
+* Fix zoomlevel field miss-set from config file (defaults are wrong)

 ####  TODO list: